This oven roasted bone in turkey breast is so much easier to cook than a whole turkey. It’s a quick and easy option for the holidays!

 - 2 onions, peeled and quartered

-I like to add one quart of boiling water in a pan and heat with the salt and sugar to ensure they dissolve, then mix this with cold water to cool the brine ready for the turkey.
+I like to add one quart of boiling water in a pan and heat it with the salt and sugar, this helps to ensure they dissolve, then once dissolved I mix it with cold water to cool the brine ready for the turkey.

 You can add other aromatics and herbs to your brine.